SupaxInc/data-structure-and-algorithms/README.md

         - Dijkstra’s algorithm: O(E log E), each edge can result in a heap operation
     - Space Complexity: O(N + E)

-    **Solution:**
+    **Solution:** Uses Dijkstra’s algorithm to find the shortest path to make all nodes receive the network.

     **Unique uses:**

-    - Uses Dijkstra’s algorithm to find the shortest path to get all nodes receive the network.
+    - Uses Dijkstra’s algorithm to find the shortest path to make all nodes receive the network.

 ## 787 - Cheapest Flights within K Stops (Advanced)